We need you!

 The Baltimore Office opens its doors to volunteers Monday – Friday in two shifts: 9am – 12pm and 1pm – 4pm.

-Daily tasks in the Maryland Food Bank’s main warehouse include repacking donated food on our conveyor system, packing assorted food kits, packing health and beauty kits, and checking expiration dates.
-While groups of 15 to 25 people are preferred, individuals and small groups are always welcome!
-Don’t forget to schedule in advance!
-We cannot accept walk-ins.
+Daily tasks in the Maryland Food Bank’s warehouse include repacking dry goods on our conveyor system as well as packing produce, frozen meats, and assorted kits.
+While groups of 15 to 25 people are preferred, individuals and small groups are always welcome.
+Volunteers must be at least 18 years old, able to lift 25 pounds, and stand for three hours.

 Charles T. Bauer Community Kitchen